ivop/PicoRAMCart/README.md

 PicoRAMCart firmware is Copyright © 2025 by Ivo van Poorten and is licensed under the terms of the BSD 2-Clause license.
 A8PicoCart hardware is Copyright © 2023 by Robin Edwards.
-Original RAM Cartridge design by Radek Štěrba (Raster) and Robert Petružela (Bob!k).
+Original RAM Cartridge design by Radek Štěrba (Raster) and Robert Petružela (Bob!k), 2005.